The Embarcadero Enhancement Program

 - Economic Recovery: Invest in critical infrastructure to support the renewal and recovery of our City while protecting public health

-- Mobility: Providing physical protection and lengthening the bikeway will make it easier for more people to commute and recreate along the waterfront.
+- Mobility: Providing physical protection and lengthening the bikeway will make it easier to commute and recreate along the waterfront.

 CENTRAL EMBARCADERO TIMELINE